JoshDoody/joshdoody.github.io/_posts/2018-11-08-amazon-salary-negotiation.md

 ---
 layout: post
-title: Amazon salary negotiation - How to negotiate a Amazon job offer
+title: Amazon salary negotiation - How to negotiate your Amazon job offer
 headline: Got a job offer from Amazon?
 Here's how to negotiate it!
 excerpt: Here's how to negotiate your Amazon job offer including valuable tactics and common pitfalls to avoid.
 context: coach